-Report of the Sharia Supervisory Board on the activities of Ithmaar Holding B.S.C. and subsidiaries for the Financial Year from 1 January 2021 until 31 December 2021, corresponding to the Year from 17 Jumada Al-Ula 1442 H until 27 Jumada Al-Ula 1443 H.
+Report of the Sharia Supervisory Board on the activities of Ithmaar Holding B.S.C. and subsidiaries for the Financial Year from 1 January 2022 until 31 December 2022, corresponding to the Year from 28 Jumada Al-Ula 1443 H until 7 Jumada Al-Akhirah 1444 H.

-d.
+- c.
+Income generated from non-sharia compliant investments of the conventional assets transferred to Ithmaar when Shamil Bank merged with Ithmaar Bank in 2010, have been identified, disclosed and published to the shareholders in Note (41) of the Consolidated Financial Statements, and the Sharia Supervisory Board directs Ithmaar towards continuous correction of the status of these investments. - d.
 Zakat is calculated in accordance to Sharia Standard on Zakat issued by the Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI).
 Shareholders are responsible for payment of Zakat on their shares.